hongshuochen/2021Spring-EE599-HW4/README.md

               6
   ```

-  Expected output: 4 (the path is 6-5-2-1-3, and it passes the tree root.)
+  Expected output: 5 (the nodes on the longest path are 6-5-2-1-3, and it passes the tree root.)

   Example - 2:
   Input: